EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/index.rst.txt

 Welcome to eXamc's documentation!
 =================================

-**eXamc** is an WebApp that has been developed by a EPFL team.
-This app allows multiple users to correct exams on the same platform.
-It also allows to use Auto-Multiple-Choice software.
+**eXamc** is a web application developed by an EPFL team.
+This application allows several users to correct exams on the same platform.
+It also allows the use of auto-multiple-choice software.

 .. warning::

    This project is under active development.
+In case of technical issues please contact cepro-exam@epfl.ch

 .. container:: twocol